 - 1 tsp active dry yeast

 - Mix together flour, yeast, salt and water.
 A sticky dough should form.
 Cover dough and let it sit at room temperature for 8 to 12 hours.

 - This makes 1 large pizza but if you prefer to make 2 small ones, turn dough out onto lightly floured surface and divide the dough.
 Place the dough in a covered container or ziplock bag and let it ferment in the fridge for 2 days or up to 4.

-- Turn dough over on a lightly flour surface.
-At this point you can start using the dough or wrap the dough and freeze it for future use.
+- At this point you can start using the dough or wrap the dough and freeze it for future use.
 When ready to use just thaw the dough in the fridge for at least 12 hours.
 Then bring it to room temperature for 1 – 2 hours before using.